janmarkuslanger/software-architecture-guide/README.md

 **Inheritance**: This relation exists when a class inherits from another.
 E.g., When Class `Employee` (Subclass) inherits from `Human` (Superclass) .

-**Association**: Use Association when there is no dependency between two classes, but those classes can communicate.
+**Association**: An arcitect should use Association when there is no dependency between two classes, but those classes can communicate.
 E.g., Modeling a company with `Employee` you could add `Car` as an association because the Employee can use it.

-**Aggregation**: Use Aggregation if one class consists of several other classes.
+**Aggregation**: An arcitect should use Aggregation if one class consists of several other classes.
 But these classes can also exist on their own.
 E.g., the class `BusDriver` consists of Class `Bus` and `Driver`. `Bus` and `Driver` can exist on their own.

-**Composition**: You can use Composition if one class consists of several other classes.
+**Composition**: An arcitect should use Composition if one class consists of several other classes.
 But these classes cannot exist on their own.
 E.g., the class `Human` consists of Class `Hand` and `Leg`.
 Both classes cannot exist on their own.